mattgrah-am/I-know-that-song/README.md

 ## User Stories

-- As a music fan I want to be able to select my favourite band and try and guess their songs from a short music clip
+- As a music fan I want to be able to search my favourite band and try and guess their songs from a short music clip
-- As a someone that suffers from boredom I want a simple game that lets me pick a band a guess their songs
+- As someone that suffers from boredom I want a simple game that lets me find a band a guess their songs
 - As a band discoverer I want to play a game that lets me hear snippets of their songs while trying to guess the name

 ## Database